 Roots will often find old and cracked stormwater, sewage, and water mains – as these are perfect food sources.
 They will continue to grow inside these pipes causing blockages that lead to overflows and flooding.
 The extent of root systems varies between species.

 The damaging effects that tree roots have above ground are obvious due to cracks.
 However, the effects are not as obvious below the ground.
-Below ground, water-seeking roots can damage or block our water and sewer network.
+Below ground, water-seeking roots can damage or block the water and sewer network.
 In some cases, the roots of trees, such as poplars, have been found in pipes more than 30 metres away from the tree base.

 From a legal aspect, property owners have the right to plant any tree or shrub species in any location within their property.
 However, owners are responsible for any damage caused by their trees or shrubs to nearby buildings and infrastructure.
 This often involves costly repairs and removal.

-Download our planting guide to find suitable species for planting on pipe reserves or easements.
+Use our planting guide to find suitable species for planting on pipe reserves or easements.